abew16/TF/README.md

 This project is intended to explore the concepts of data science and is a preliminary Capstone for the Thinkful Data Science Bootcamp

 ###Data Science Concepts:
-The intent is to investigate and explore the topics of hypothesis testing and data visualization on a data set through the practice of Python programming.
+To try and implement the topics of hypothesis testing and data visualization on a data set while practicing programming in Python.

 ###Instructions:
 file of interest(s):